caktus/django-project-template/README.rst

 For future deployments you can deploy changes to a particular environment with the ``deploy`` command.
 This takes an optional branch name to deploy.
-If the branch is not given it will use the default branch defined for this environment in ``env.branch``::
+If the branch is not given, it will use the default branch defined for this environment in ``env.branch``::

     fab staging deploy